 Your best inside sales reps and telemarketers know how to think on their feet.
 They have the human intuition and personality to engage a prospect and build a relationship.
-So what’s all the buzz about artificial intelligence (AI)?
+So what’s all the buzz about AI in sales?

 Well consider this: The average rep today only spends about a third of the time selling.
 The majority of their day is spent working on non-revenue-generating activities.
 They’re swamped with administrative tasks, such as data entry, lead analysis and prospecting, when they should be spending more time engaging prospective customers.
 AI has the potential to free up reps and allow them more time for selling.

 Need more incentive?
 According to the Salesforce State of Sales report, high-performing sales teams are almost five times as likely to be using AI than those struggling to make quota.